Group-Project-MU/FYP/README.md

 ```bash
 pip install -r 'requirements.txt'
 ```
-If you are not sure you have installed the pip or not, you may execute the below command:
+If you are not sure you have installed the pip or not, you may execute the below command which automatically check and install.
 ```bash
 python library_installer.py
 ```